zhaque44/argo-cd/docs/user-guide/commands/argocd_admin_notifications_template_notify.md

       --plaintext                       Disable TLS
-      --port-forward                    Connect to a random argocd-server port using port forwarding --port-forward-namespace string   Namespace name which should be used for port forwarding --proxy-url string                If provided, this URL will be used to connect via proxy --request-timeout string          The length of time to wait before giving up on a single server request.
+      --port-forward                    Connect to a random argocd-server port using port forwarding --port-forward-namespace string   Namespace name which should be used for port forwarding --request-timeout string          The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
       --secret string                   argocd-notifications-secret.yaml file path.
 Use empty secret if provided value is ':empty'
       --server string                   The address and port of the Kubernetes API server